rajington/aws-lambda-zombie-workshop/README.md

 * Remind me in an hour to change my bandages.

 *Answers in this simulator are localized to Lambda Corps headquarters in Seattle.*

+### Responding to the Skill's Launch

+Sometimes all you need is someone to talk to, and to know that you're part of something bigger.
+We'll write a very basic skill that welcomes new recruits to the Lambda Signal Corps.

+1. Navigate to the [Alexa Developer Console](https://developer.amazon.com/edw/home.html) and click **Get Started** under the **Alexa Skills Kit**.

+2. Click **Add a New Skill**

+BASIC LAUNCHREQUEST

+### Extending a Built-in Intent

+Alexa is already equipped with some [built-in intents](https://developer.amazon.com/public/solutions/alexa/alexa-skills-kit/docs/implementing-the-built-in-intents), so your skill can easily be trained to respond to "repeat" or "never mind" or "help" without training all those utterances.
+We can also extend the built-in intents.

+BASIC AMAZON.STOPINTENT WHEN USER SAYS THEY HAVE BEEN BIT

+### Basic Skill

+BASIC TRIVIA SKILL, MULTIPLE UTTERANCES

+### Input-based Skill

+BASIC MATH-BASED SKILL, "how much water will 5 gallons last 8 people"

+### Session Variables

+EXTEND MATH-BASED SKILL, asking/remembering how many people, "how much water do we need", "how much food do we need"

+### Communication

+SUBMIT MESSAGES TO CHAT
+READ LAST MESSAGE

 * * *